-A Russian American Company fur trader, Boris Tarasov was in charge of the hunting group taken to San Nicolas Island on the ship Forester in 1815.
+A Russian American Company fur trader, Boris Tarasov was in charge of the sea otter hunting crew taken to San Nicolas Island on the ship Forester in 1815.
 He and his crew hunted sea otters on San Nicolas, Santa Rosa and Catalina Islands before paddling to San Pedro.
 The group was captured by the Spanish and sent to Santa Barbara and Monterey.
 Tarasov was then sent to Mexico, but he escaped in 1819.

 DATE OF BIRTH: Unknown